phramos07/gp/README.md

 Hard coding details of each module can be found inside them.
 There are three modules:

 expression_tree.py: it describes the structure used for expression trees, that represent the individuals

-.

 individual.py: it is merely a top abstraction layer, that implements the operands (mutation and crossover) as well as the fitness function parameter mechanism in case there is any need of changing the fitness function.

-.

 gp_main.py: the only module that you need to look at if you want to change anything (fitness function, genetic program parameters and etc).

-TAKE A LOOK AT THEM, they are well commented.
+TAKE A LOOK AT THE CODE